sher1w/coupon-management-api/README.md

 # Coupon Management API

-A Spring Boot REST API for managing coupons with JWT authentication and race condition prevention.
+A Spring Boot REST API built as part of the Luarc Backend Engineer technical assessment.
+The project focuses on secure authentication, coupon management, and maintaining data consistency during concurrent requests.

 ## Quick Start